Indian Housing Block Grant (IHBG-ARP) and Indian Community Development Block Grant (ICDBG-ARP) Resources

 Eviction Moratorium to Prevent the Spread of COVID-19

-Dear Tribal Leader Letter - Centers for Disease Control and Prevention (CDC) issues an Order extending the eviction moratorium to March 31, 2021
+Dear Tribal Leader Letter - Center for Disease Control and Prevention (CDC) Issues an Order extending the Eviction Moratorium to June 30, 2021

 - HHS/CDC FAQs (February 2, 2021)